kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 IMW.

-This command does not depend on the action of any of the KubeStellar controllers but does require that the KCS has been set up.
+This command does not depend on the action of any of the KubeStellar controllers but does require that the KubeStellar Core Space (KCS) has been set up.

 An example usage follows.